There are now 2 possible online modes for units:

 - Honours core unit in History [Bachelor of Arts (Honours)]

-- Typically this unit is assessed in the following ways: (1) seminar participation; (2) two seminar papers; and (3) major essay.
+Indicative assessments in this unit are as follows: (1) seminar participation; (2) two seminar papers; and (3) major essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)